 Because the responsibility for ensuring the safety and security of the College's environment is something that is shared, the College needs to be alerted to potential problems.
-Students should speak immediately with faculty during class or with the College's Chief Auxiliary Services Officer; the Vice President Enrollment Management and Student Services; or the Vice President, Academic Affairs and Provost, if any of the following happens:
+Students should speak immediately with faculty during class or with the College's Chief Auxiliary Services Officer; the Assistant Dean of Student Support Services, if any of the following happens:

-- Students feel intimidated or threatened, verbally or physically, by a fellow student, officer, faculty member, manager, supervisor, employee, graduate, tenant, or visitors of the College, or any person doing business with or associated with the College. - Students feel intimidated or threatened, verbally or physically, by an individual independent of your relationship with the College but feel that this individual may look for you at the College. - Students are aware of the presence on or near our premises of an individual who they believe has no appropriate reason for being there.

-- Students are aware of any other action, situation, or occurrence in which they believe may threaten personal safety or the well-being of others. - Students have ideas as to ways to make the College's environment safer.
+- Students feel intimidated or threatened, verbally or physically, by a fellow student, officer, faculty member, manager, supervisor, employee, graduate, tenant, or visitors of the College, or any person doing business with or associated with the College. - Students feel intimidated or threatened, verbally or physically, by an individual independent of your relationship with the College but feel that this individual may look for you at the College. - Students are aware of the presence on or near our premises of an individual who they believe has no appropriate reason for being there. - Students are aware of any other action, situation, or occurrence in which they believe may threaten personal safety or the well-being of others. - Students have ideas as to ways to make the College's environment safer.